truenicoco/slidge/docs/source/user/register.rst

    :scale: 50 %
    :alt: Movim gateway discovery

-   In movim, you can see the gateways in settings->account.
+   In Movim, you can see the gateways in settings->account.

 .. figure:: movim2.png
    :scale: 50 %
    :alt: Movim registration form

-   An example registration in movim.
+   An example registration in Movim.